To explore and use an API, simply:

 • API type

-• Overview - Gives a summary of purpose of the API.
+• Overview - Gives you a summary of the purpose of the API.

-• Documents - Gives you information relating to technical documents supplied by the API provider including:
+• Documents - Gives you information relating to any technical documents supplied by the API provider including:

 • Data structure information